CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 # Part 2: Detail of the radix sort implementation

-To perform radix sort so that all the intersections lie continuously in the memory, first we need to allocate buckets, one for each material ID.
-Each bucket is sized $num_paths.
+To perform radix sort or bucket sort in our case, first we need to allocate the buckets, one for each material ID.
+Each bucket is sized $num_paths for the worst case.
 Then we perform 2 passes to complete the radix sort:

 ## 1. Collect